 Allison Freeman is a Clinical Manager in Ohio who brings 18 years of special education experience.
 She has a Masters in Special Education from Slippery Rock University and a Bachelor of Science degree in Education from Edinboro University of Pennsylvania.
 Freeman is eager to bring forth extensive knowledge of special education including the Individuals with Disabilities Education Act (IDEA) to increase student achievement, compliance and overall school performance.

-Katie Staniszewski is a Speech Language Pathologist and Clinical Manager for California.
-With twelve years of experience, Staniszewski specializes in working with students with moderate to severe disabilities, specifically children with autism.
+Katie Ortiz is a Speech Language Pathologist and Clinical Manager for California.
+With twelve years of experience, Ortiz specializes in working with students with moderate to severe disabilities, specifically children with autism.
 She has received training in the SCERTS model with a focus on social communication and visual supports.
-Staniszewski has eight years of supervision and leadership experience working with a multidisciplinary team of clinicians.
-Staniszewski has presented on the topic of collaboration between SLPs and the educational staff at multiple ASHA and CSHA conferences.
-Additionally, Staniszewski currently is the Director of District 1 for CSHA and participates as an active board member in that role.
+Ortiz has eight years of supervision and leadership experience working with a multidisciplinary team of clinicians.
+Ortiz has presented on the topic of collaboration between SLPs and the educational staff at multiple ASHA and CSHA conferences.
+Additionally, Ortiz currently is the Director of District 1 for CSHA and participates as an active board member in that role.

-The Learn It Family of Companies which includes Light Street Special Education Solutions, Learn It, DCS, Beach Cities, AST, Trellis, and BCI annually delivers over 1 million hours of services to more than 5,000 children across 10 states, and is one of the country’s leading provider of specialized interventions for children.
+LEARN Behavioral, which includes Light Street Special Education Solutions, Learn It Academic Services, Desert Choice Schools, Beach Cities, AST, Trellis, BCI, the SPARKS Group, Advances Learning, Play Connections, and WEAP, annually delivers over 1 million hours of services to more than 5,000 children across 10 states, and is one of the country’s leading provider of specialized interventions for children.
 We partner with schools to support students with learning challenges and those with special needs.
-Learn It was founded on a bold mission: to help all children succeed in school and life regardless of the obstacles they may face.
+LEARN was founded on a bold mission: to help all children succeed in school and life regardless of the obstacles they may face.